BarisAlbayrakIEEE/lock_free/README.md

 TODO

 ## 2.2.
 Concurrent_Queue__LF_Ring_MPMC <a id='sec202'></a>
-This is a ring buffer lock-free queue with ticket-based synchronization satisfying only the **logical FIFO**.
+This is a ring buffer lock-free queue with ticket-based synchronization satisfying the **logical FIFO**.
 The design is similar with the following libraries:
 - boost::lock_free::queue
 - moodycamel::ConcurrentQueue